GStar-AI/crowdsale-smart-contracts/README.md

 # GSTAR.AI Crowdsale Contracts

-Refer below for more information about [GStar's Crowdsale][gstar.ai] and the crowdsale smart contracts.
+This repository explains the technical details regarding [GStar's Crowdsale][gstar.ai] and the crowdsale smart contracts involved.

 ![GStar.AI](images/logosmall.png)

+GSTAR is an ERC-20 compliant cryptocurrency built on the Ethereum blockchain network.

 ## Overview

 ## Contracts
 The contracts are located in the [contracts](contracts) directory.